derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-17/01/2026 16:21:48 : 3 Database Admins walked into a NoSQL bar.
+18/01/2026 16:22:55 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the programmer quit his job?
-Because he didn't get arrays.
+What does 'Emacs' stand for?
+'Exclusively used by middle aged computer scientists.'
 <!-- replace-with-joke ends -->